patrickromeromccafferty/wetgrain/submit.md

 # submissions

-We will be open again for submissions of poetry and prose in 1st December 2025 until the 31st January 2026.
+We will be open again for submissions of poetry and prose from 1st December 2025 until the 31st January 2026.

 ​
 General Guidelines: